eduardofilo/RG350_adam_image/README.md

 Partition 2 contained in the image file has about 3.5GB (so it can be flashed without problems on cards with a capacity of 4GB or greater).
 During the first boot, this partition will expand to occupy all available space on the card.

-**WARNING**: Although in the previous instructions, PlayGo / PocketGo2 v1 appear as supported consoles, several users have verified that this support is incorrect, so it will be withdrawn in future versions.

 In the first part of this video from [Retro Game Corps](https://www.youtube.com/channel/UCoZQiN0o7f36H7PaW4fVhFw) we can see the installation process:

 [![See video](https://img.youtube.com/vi/kdIdiQ-dO_Y/hqdefault.jpg)](https://www.youtube.com/watch?v=kdIdiQ-dO_Y "See video")